Digital Promotion Strategies (That Get First Page Results Fast)

-- Having a digital promotion strategy provides a way to distribute content online
+- A digital promotion strategy – provides a way to distribute content online.

-- Creating an outreach campaign using a broken link building technique is an effective way to create value for webmasters
+- Create an outreach campaign – using a broken link building technique is an effective way to create value for webmasters.

-- Reaching out to influencers on social media will get your content shared and build brand trust
+- Reach out to influencers on social media – to get your content shared and build brand trust.

-- Forming meaningful relationships with industry websites help earn links and gain industry exposure
+- Form meaningful relationships – with industry websites help earn links and gain industry exposure.

 - Digital Marketing Plan For Nonprofits: The Definitive Guide (2018)